 The argument that dispensaries are somehow selling to kids is persistent in a number of states.

-Meanwhile, opponents to cannabis in Princeton, New Jersey claimed that proposed dispensary there would provide expanded access to cannabis for minors.
+Meanwhile, opponents to cannabis in Princeton, New Jersey claimed that a proposed dispensary there would provide expanded access to cannabis for minors.

 The post Not One California Dispensary Caught Selling to Minors, Study Shows appeared first on High Times.